CreworkTeam/b2b-website/src/content/blogs/How to Get Your First Users in 2025.md

 # Create Hype and Launch

-Before launching publicly, build anticipation.
+Before launching publicly, build anticipation.Many founders follow the [Y Combinator guide on launching early products](https://www.ycombinator.com/library/Ir-the-best-way-to-launch-your-startup) which recommends fast iterations and simple, direct outreach.

 Tell people the first twenty users get access.
 Create a waitlist.
 Choose where you want to launch based on your product type.

 ---